 IBM provided predictive analytics, player tracking and data visualisation at Wimbledon.

 Migrating an end-to-end business intelligence (BI) solution to the cloud can be complicated.
 Consider these five points for successful cloud BI migration.

 Convinced that Big Data will give them a competitive edge, enterprises are looking to their CIOs to manage large data sets.
 That's a tough challenge.

-The well publised problems with two-factor authentication token products has seen sales increase for those vendors offering alternatives with Swivel Secure choosing this as the moment to expand its distribution and widen its reseller base.
-The vendor, which specialises in tokenless two-factor authe
+The well published problems with two-factor authentication token products has seen sales increase for those vendors offering alternatives with Swivel Secure choosing this as the moment to expand its distribution and widen its reseller base.

-Symantec is talking up its ability to outflank rivals with the release of iuts endpoint protection product arguing that other alternatives are unable to be as proactive or provide customers with the reassurances that they can start to open up their network to more devices.
-With the consumerisation
+Symantec is talking up its ability to outflank rivals with the release of its endpoint protection product arguing that other alternatives are unable to be as proactive or provide customers with the reassurances that they can start to open up their network to more devices.

 In what may seem an unlikely endorsement by some, London's "Tech City" is to receive the royal seal of approval by Kate and Will, the Duke and Duchess of Cambridge.